-Further to assessment by a heritage specialist the features have been identified as warranting protection under the District Plan.
+Further to assessment by a heritage specialist, the engines and carriages have been identified as warranting protection under the District Plan.
+It is however not considered practical to also protect the wagons.

-4.1.10 Weir and Piping for Rail Water Tank, Kingston
+5.1.10 Weir and Piping for Rail Water Tank, Kingston